 You write your thesis whilst maintaining regular contact with your supervisor as agreed.

-Once your supervisor releases the thesis for uploading, you can generate a personalised title page for your thesis, by going to Academic Work / Administration in the Campus system, which must be included in your thesis.
+Once your supervisor informs you that your thesis can now be uploaded, you can generate a personalised title page for your thesis, by going to Academic Work / Administration in the Campus system, which must be included in your thesis.
 Moreover, you can also access the template for the sworn declaration / affidavit here, which must be incorporated into your thesis.